 Osteoarthritis is a painful degenerative disorder of the joints.
-It often affects the knees since these joints are weight bearing and prone to wear and tear.
-As an acupuncturist and herbalist I am often consulted about arthritic pain, especially osteoarthritis of the knee.
+It often affects the knees since these joints are weight-bearing and prone to wear and tear.
+As an acupuncturist and herbalist, people ask me about arthritic pain, especially osteoarthritis of the knee.
 I know that the pain of arthritic knees or other joint pain can be disabling.
 With many people waiting a long time for knee replacement operations.
-With no option in the mean time but to take prescription painkilling medications.
-Yet, these medications may actually cause more harm than good.
+With no option in the meantime but to take prescription painkilling medications.
+Yet, these medications may cause more harm than good.
 I have written about this before.
 See my post Why NSAIDs are not the best solution for your osteoarthritis.

 Nigella sativa, also known as love-in-a-mist, is an easily grown, attractive flowering plant.
-Popular in gardens due to it’s pretty white or blue flowers, finely divided foliage and ornamental seed heads.
-What many may not realise is that this plant has been grown for many centuries in certain parts of the world, for its edible seeds.
-The seeds’ appearance also give rise to it’s other common names – black seed, black cumin or black caraway.
-Names that hint at the pungent and spicy flavour of the seeds.
-What’s more, like many aromatic seeds, these have notable medicinal properties.
+It is popular in gardens due to its pretty white or blue flowers, finely divided foliage, and ornamental seed heads.
+Many may not realise it has been grown for centuries for its edible seeds.
+The seeds’ appearance also gives rise to its other common names – black seed, black cumin or black caraway.
+These hint at their intense and spicy flavour.
+What’s more, like many aromatic seeds, these have remarkable medicinal properties.

-Nigella sativa seeds and their oil are a widely used and popular herbal remedy.
-Appearing in several traditional medicine systems including Ayurvedic medicine.
-With documented application for a wide range of diseases and ailments.
-Especially digestive problems, respiratory disorders including allergies, and for supporting the immune system.
-It’s medicinal properties include diuretic, anti-inflammatory, analgesic, spasmolytic and antioxidant.
+Nigella sativa seeds and their oil are widely used and popular herbal remedies.
+They appear in several traditional medicine systems, including Ayurvedic medicine.
+With a documented application for a wide range of diseases and ailments.
+Especially digestive problems, respiratory disorders, including allergies, and supporting the immune system.
+Its medicinal properties include diuretic, anti-inflammatory, pain-relieving, anti-spasmodic and antioxidant.

-This study aimed to compare the herbal remedy against oral paracetamol (or acetaminophen).
-Participants were elderly people, with osteoarthritis of the knee, in moderate pain.
+The researchers tested the herbal remedy in comparison to oral paracetamol (or acetaminophen).
+Participants were older people, with osteoarthritis of the knee, in moderate pain.

-This type of trial is called a crossover clinical trial.
-In which participants switch over to the other treatment as part of the trial.
-So that each participant experiences both treatments.
-There is often a wash out period between the treatments.
-Ensuring effects of the first treatment have worn off before the second treatment begins.
+This particular trial was a crossover clinical trial.
+In this type of study, participants switch over to the other treatment as part of the trial.
+Using this method, each participant experiences both treatments.

-So participants had either, 1ml of Nigella sativa oil applied to the knee joint, with massage, every 8 hours for three weeks.
+So participants had either 1ml of Nigella sativa oil applied to the knee joint, with massage, every 8 hours for three weeks.
 Or, participants took one 325mg tablet of paracetamol at the same intervals.
-Then after a one month wash out period, each participant switched to the other treatment.
-Participants were then asked to grade the pain reduction, if any, of the treatments.
+Then after a one month washout period, each participant switched to the other treatment.
+Each participant graded the pain reduction, if any, of the treatments.

 You might also like my article 8 natural alternatives to NSAIDs